 It’s all in the family for Katie – both her traditional family but also her work family.

-Katie likes the fact that she and all employees have direct and open access to management and departments like HR.
+Katie likes that she and all employees have direct and open access to management and departments like HR.
 They are always very responsive and helpful.
-Gus and Erin have worked hard and stayed on top of personnel issues like employee retention and training protocols and that extra effort is noticed and appreciated.
+Gus and Erin have worked hard and stayed on top of personnel issues like employee retention and training protocols, and that extra effort is noticed and appreciated.

 “Even the president, Tim Weikert, is accessible and in touch with the entire team.
 He cares about us, knows our names, and takes a genuine interest in what we are doing on the job and at home.
 He is always asking me how my stepmom is doing.”